TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Pieces That Pop: Tops &.
 More ft.
 Endless Rose
     *   Freida Rothman &.
 More Up to 60% Off
     *   Skin Care Up to 60% Off

     *   KORKS &.
 Kork-Ease
-    *   Commando
-    *   FitFlop Up to 60% Off
-    *   Throwback Styles: Shoes ft. bebe &.
-GUESS
-    *   Sunday Style Steals Under $20
     *   Utilize These: Trench Coats, Rain Jackets &.
 More
     *   For Now &.
 Later: Booties and Boots Up to 65% Off
     *   Theory
-    *   Taylor &.
-More Up to 60% Off Incl.
-Plus &.
-Petites
-    *   Bobeau Up to 70% Off Incl.
-Plus &.
-Petites
-    *   Becca Swim Up to 70% Off
-    *   Mules &.
-Slides Up to 60% Off
-    *   Merrell
-    *   1.State &.
-More Up to 60% Off

     *   Glam for the Cam: Lipsticks, Blushes &.
 More
     *   Fragrance Gift Sets ft.
 Burberry
-    *   Lucky Brand Incl.
-Plus
-    *   BCBGeneration Up to 60% Off
-    *   Polished Picks Up to 75% Off ft.
-Adrianna Papell
-    *   Block Heel Sandals &.
-More Up to 60% Off
-    *   Plus Finds: Comfy &.
-Cozy Styles from $17
-    *   The Casual Life: Petite Styles from $17
-    *   Weekend Workout: Sports Bras &.
-Shorts Under $35
-    *   CALPAK
-    *   b.tempt'd by Wacoal Under $25
-    *   Earth Origins from $40
-    *   Fresh Finds: Women's Shoes Up to 60% Off
     *   Just In: Makeup ft.
 Lime Crime
-    *   Designer Sunglasses Under $100
     *   Backyard Fun: Women's Swim, Clothing &.
 More
     *   Outdoor Play: Sun Hats &.
 More ft.
 Eugenia Kim
     *   One-Stop Hair Shop: Tools, Conditioner &.
 More
-    *   Skin Care Tools Starting at $10
-    *   Give Some Sparkle: Last-Minute Gifts for Mom
     *   Monica Vinader Fine Jewelry Up to 75% Off
-    *   Billabong, Rip Curl &.
-More Under $50
+    *   Commando
+    *   FitFlop Up to 60% Off
+    *   Throwback Styles: Shoes ft. bebe &.
+GUESS
+    *   Laundry by Shelli Segal Up to 75% Off Incl.
+Plus
+    *   Bobeau Up to 70% Off Incl.
+Plus &.
+Petites
+    *   Lucky Brand Incl.
+Plus
+    *   Plus Finds: Comfy &.
+Cozy Styles from $17
+    *   The Casual Life: Petite Styles from $17

     Shop By Category
     *   Clothing